Grand Prince of Kiev: Grand princes of Kiev

+Overview of princely branches of Kiev (1019–1169)

-Princes of Kiev (Mongol invasion)
+Princes of Kiev after the Mongol conquest of Kiev

-Due to the Mongol invasion of 1240, Michael of Chernigov left Kiev to seek military assistance from King Béla IV of Hungary.
-During that time, the prince of Smolensk, Rostislav, occupied Kiev, but was captured the same year by Daniel of Galicia who placed his voivode Dmytro to guard Kiev while the grand prince was away.
+Due to the Mongol invasion of Kievan Rus' 1240, Michael of Chernigov left Kiev to seek military assistance from King Béla IV of Hungary.
+During that time, Prince Rostislav of Smolensk occupied Kiev, but was captured the same year by Daniel of Galicia who placed his voivode Dmytro to govern Kiev on his behalf while he resided in Halych.
 Being unsuccessful in Hungary, Michael visited Konrad I of Masovia.
 Receiving no results in Poland, he eventually asked Daniel of Galicia for asylum due to the Mongol invasion.
 Since the 14th century, the principality of Kiev started to fall under the influence of Grand Duchy of Lithuania.
 In 1299, the Metropolitan of Kiev Maximus moved his metropolitan see from Kiev to Vladimir-on-Klyazma.
 In 1321, after the battle on the Irpin River, Gediminas installed Mindgaugas, one of his subjects from the house of Olshanski, a descendant of the family of Vseslav of Polotsk that was exiled to the Byzantine Empire.
 In 1331, Kiev was once again taken by a member of the Siverski house (Olgovichi branch), the prince of Putivl.
-After the Battle of Blue Waters in 1362, Kiev and its surrounding areas were incorporated into the Grand Duchy of Lithuania by Grand Duke Algirdas.
+After Grand Duke Algirdas defeated the Golden Horde at the Battle of Blue Waters in 1362, he incorporated Kiev and its surrounding areas into the Grand Duchy of Lithuania.